- Oops!Something went wrong.Please try again later.

 Are Universal Display Insiders Aligned With All Shareholders?

-Since Universal Display has a market capitalization of US$8.3b, we wouldn't expect insiders to hold a large percentage of shares.
+We would not expect to see insiders owning a large percentage of a US$9.2b company like Universal Display.
 But we do take comfort from the fact that they are investors in the company.
-Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$773m.
+Notably, they have an enormous stake in the company, worth US$765m.
 I would find that kind of skin in the game quite encouraging, if I owned shares, since it would ensure that the leaders of the company would also experience my success, or failure, with the stock.